rshetty22166145/Detective-Fiction-Trends/README.md

 # Detective-Fiction-Trends
 Final Project for University of Toronto's STA130 Intro to Data-Science course.
+Built using R.

 Acknowledgement: